 That's it, it's a pretty simple extension but the options are enough to enhance your blog posts.

 The last element I suggest you add to your articles is a voting system with WP Applaud.
 But you could have chosen a star system like KK Star Ratingfor example.

 This extension is free but, let's say it right away, it is not often updated...

-Once installed and activated, here is how it works:
+Once installed and activated, it works as follows:

 - Go to the WPApplaud tab to check the types of publications on which you want the "little clap" to appear.

 - You can exclude publications manually.

 - You can disable CSS to embed your own.

 - You can choose the counting method (Ajax and maximum count per user).

-- You have the possibility to add custom titles.
+- You have the possibility to add customised titles.

 - Finally, and this is what interests us most for the rest of the tutorial: the other display methods.
 You can use a shortcode to display the clap at the desired location rather than automatically.

 4 - Integrating elements into blog posts with the Theme Builder

 Now that you have installed and configured the 3 extensions, I suggest you display this reading information in your blog posts.

-So you get it, you either create or modify your article template created with the Theme Builder.
+So you see, you either create or modify your article template created with the Theme Builder.

 You add a new row (the green "+") split into 4 columns.

-In each column of this row, you add a text module in which you will place the appropriate shortcodes:
+In each column of this row, you add a text module in which you place the appropriate shortcodes:

 - [ wp-word-count ]* to display the number of words.

 - [ wp-word-count-reading-time ]* to display the reading time.

 - [ post-views ]* to display the number of views.

 - [ wp_applaud ]* to display the voting system.

 It's as simple as that, here is the result:

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

 5 - Adjusting the display with a little CSS